Boamorte8/boa-payments/README.md

 # Boa Payments

-This project is a personal project to control your lends and borrows.
+This is a personal project with two main goals.
+Firstly, a way to control lends and borrows.
+Second, to practice my skills with programming and Vue

 This project was implemented using: